Lawrence R. Jacobs: Career as public intellectual

 For nearly 15 years, Jacobs taught with former Vice President Walter Mondale at the Humphrey School.
-Their course concentrated on the U.S. Constitution and national security and tracked the growing pattern across Democratic and Republican administrations of unilateral exercises of executive power since the Second World War.
+Their course concentrated on the U.S. Constitution and national security and tracked the pattern across Democratic and Republican administrations of growing presidential power since the Second World War.

 Personal life

 Jacobs is married to Julie Schumacher, a Regents Professor of English at the University of Minnesota.
-She is also a novelist, most notably for Dear Committee Members, for which she became the first woman to win the Thurber Prize for American Humor.
-She has also written seven other novels as well as numerous short stories, which have been anthologized in the O. Henry Awards and The Best American Short Stories collections.
+She is also a novelist, recognized most notably for Dear Committee Members, for which she became the first woman to win the Thurber Prize for American Humor.
+She has also written 11 other novels as well as numerous short stories, which have been anthologized in the O. Henry Awards and The Best American Short Stories collections.
+Her most recent book is Patient, Female, a collection of her short stories.
 They met in an English class during their first year at Oberlin College.

-They have two adult daughters, Emma Lillian Jacobs and Isabella Nan Jacobs Hale.
+They have two adult daughters, Emma Lillian Jacobs and Isabella Nan Jacobs.